Cutlery-Drawer/simh/doc/pdp18b_doc.rst

 The ``ATTACH PTP`` command recognizes one switch, ``-A`` for ASCII mode.
 In ASCII mode,
-data is punched with the high order bit clear, and NULL and DEL characters are suppressed.
+data is punched with the high-order bit clear, and NULL and DEL characters are suppressed.
 This allows punch output to be processed with normal text-editing utilities.